csutorasa/XOutput/README.md

 Any contribution is welcome, open your [Pull request](https://github.com/csutorasa/XOutput/pulls).

-To join the discussion or just say hi in the [discord channel](https://discord.gg/Y628tcp).
+To join the discussion or just say hi, there is a [discord channel](https://discord.gg/Y628tcp).

 **This version is currently under development.
 Please use [3.x](https://github.com/csutorasa/XOutput/tree/3.x) version for stable features**